b9aurav/agentic-protocol-engine/APE_Technical_Design.md

 Cerebras operates based on the principle that "faster inference speed results in higher model intelligence".4 By significantly accelerating inference speed, the Llama Agent gains the necessary time within the real-time latency budget to utilize a greater number of tokens for complex reasoning, thereby enhancing the sophistication of its simulated behavior.
 The WSE architecture is particularly well-suited for accelerating LLM training and inference, utilizing 850,000 cores, 40 GB of uniformly distributed on-chip memory, and a 20 PB/s high-bandwidth memory fabric designed to overcome the memory-wall associated with traditionally memory-bound compute tasks.5

 This hardware design provides crucial architectural benefits for the MVP.
 Cerebras Inference achieves up to a **30x faster inference rate** and superior price-performance compared to typical GPU clouds.2 This speed advantage is not merely a budget optimization; it functions as a critical enabler for scaling the number of concurrent, intelligent agents.
 For the MVP, this speed allows the Cerebras endpoint to function as a shared, highly centralized resource capable of serving hundreds, or potentially thousands, of simultaneously containerized Llama Agents without succumbing to the high context-switching latency typical of heavily loaded GPU clusters.
-The Cerebras Llama 4 Scout, compatible with standard APIs like the OpenAI Chat Completions API 6, can be seamlessly integrated using LlamaIndex wrappers, bypassing complex, highly customized API handling at the individual agent level.
+The Cerebras llama3.1-8b, compatible with standard APIs like the AI Chat Completions API 6, can be seamlessly integrated using LlamaIndex wrappers, bypassing complex, highly customized API handling at the individual agent level.

 ## **III.
 Architectural Blueprint: The Containerized Simulation Grid**